-\item Any reciprocal embedding $G^*$ on $\Torus$---that is, any geodesic embedding of the dual graph such that corresponding edges are orthogonal---defines unique equilibrium stresses in both $G$ and~$G^*$ (Lemma~\ref{L:rec-implies-equ}).
+\item Any reciprocal embedding $\Gamma^*$ on $\Torus$---that is, any geodesic embedding dual to $\Gamma$ such that corresponding edges are orthogonal---defines unique equilibrium stresses in both~$\Gamma$ and~$\Gamma^*$ (Lemma~\ref{L:rec-implies-equ}).

-\item $G$ has a reciprocal embedding if and only if $G$ is coherent.
-Specifically, each reciprocal diagram for $G$ induces an essentially unique set of Delaunay weights for the vertices of~$G$ (Theorem~\ref{T:recip-implies-del}).
-Conversely, each set of Delaunay weights for $G$ induces a \emph{unique} reciprocal diagram~$G^*$, namely the corresponding weighted Voronoi diagram (Lemma~\ref{L:coh-implies-recip}).
-Thus, unlike in the plane, a reciprocal diagram $G^*$ may not be a weighted Voronoi diagram of the vertices of $G$, but some unique translation of $G^*$ is.
+\item $\Gamma$ has a reciprocal embedding if and only if $\Gamma$ is a weighted Delaunay complex.
+Specifically, each reciprocal diagram for $\Gamma$ induces an essentially unique set of Delaunay weights for the vertices of~$\Gamma$ (Theorem~\ref{T:recip-implies-del}).
+Conversely, each set of Delaunay weights for $\Gamma$ induces a \emph{unique} reciprocal diagram~$\Gamma^*$, namely the corresponding weighted Voronoi diagram (Lemma~\ref{L:coh-implies-recip}).
+Thus, unlike in the plane, a reciprocal diagram $\Gamma^*$ may not be a weighted Voronoi diagram of the vertices of $\Gamma$, but some unique translation of $\Gamma^*$ is.

-\item Unlike in the plane, $G$ may have equilibrium stresses that are not induced by reciprocal embeddings; more generally, not every equilibrium graph on $\Torus$ is reciprocal (Theorem~\ref{Th:equ-not-recip}).
+\item Unlike in the plane, $\Gamma$ may have equilibrium stresses that are not induced by reciprocal embeddings; more generally, not every equilibrium embedding on $\Torus$ is reciprocal (Theorem~\ref{Th:equ-not-recip}).
 Unlike equilibrium, reciprocality depends on the \emph{conformal} structure of $\Torus$, which is determined by the shape of its fundamental parallelogram.
 We derive a simple geometric condition that characterizes which equilibrium stresses are reciprocal on $\Torus$ (Lemma~\ref{L:nonsq-abg}).